How to vote in Michigan on or before November 5, 2024

-Michigan’s general election is on Tuesday, November 8, 2022.
-You can vote absentee between now and Election Day.
+The general election is on Tuesday, November 5, 2024.
+There are many ways to vote between now and Election Day.

 Vote early if possible—it’s never been so easy and convenient.
-Anyone in Michigan can apply for an absentee ballot, with no reason needed.
-You have a right to vote!
+Anyone in Michigan can apply for an absentee ballot, with no reason, and every voter will have the opportunity to vote early.
+You have the right to vote!

-Below you can find more information about who can vote in Michigan.
-You can vote even if you have a past conviction, are on parole or probation, or if you are in or out of jail waiting to be sentenced.
+Scroll down to find important dates, what you can access through Michigan’s Voter Information Center, who in Michigan can register to vote and vote, and what to bring if you go in-person to register to vote or vote at your city/township clerk’s office.
+You can vote even if you are unhoused, have a past conviction, are on parole or probation, or if you are in or out of jail waiting to be sentenced.

-Click here for voting information in other languages.
-(Do you live in Dearborn?
-Dearborn residents can request an Arabic-translated ballot from the city clerk now and on Election Day.)
+You can find voting resources in non-English languages here.
+Do you live in Dearborn?
+Dearborn residents can request an Arabic-translated ballot from the city clerk now and on Election Day.

 Visit the Michigan Voter Information Center at mi.gov/vote to:

-• You can drop off your ballot, vote in-person before Election Day, or register to vote in-person up through Election Day at your local election clerk’s office.
+• Find your local election clerk’s office, where you can drop off your ballot, vote in-person before Election Day, or register to vote in-person up through Election Day.

 • And more!